 Are books dangerous for your health?

-Son #1 dropped a bookcase on his foot about a month ago while he was ‘trying to clean it’.
+Son #1 dropped a bookcase on his foot a few years ago while he was ‘trying to clean it’.
 Fortunately it was a small bookcase.
 No broken bones.

-Son #2 managed to pull the exact same bookcase over on himself last week.
+Son #2 managed to pull the exact same bookcase over on himself a couple of weeks later.
 Clearly we either need to invest in sturdier furniture (Mum’s suggestion) or go digital (a great excuse to buy a new iPad methinks).

 Are ebooks any better for your health?
 (Or are we just a clumsy family?)